ryanmelt/qtbindings/README.md

 Goals
 -----
 1. To make it easy to install a Qt binding for Ruby on all platforms using RubyGems
 2. To maintain an up-to-date binary gem for Windows that is bundled with the latest version of Qt
 3. To reduce the scope and maintenance of the bindings to only bind to the libraries provided by the Qt SDK.
 4. To increase compatibility with non-linux platforms

-Note: This gem supports Ruby 2.0.0+ starting at qtbindings version 4.8.6.0.
-Qt 5.0 is currently NOT supported.
+Note: Qt 5.0 is currently NOT supported.
 For Ruby 1.9.3 you should use version 4.8.5.2.
 For Ruby 1.8.x you can try installing version 4.8.3.0, however upgrading Ruby is highly recommended.